 4. Furniture polish

-Don't spend hours on end scrubbing at limescale when a product can do it for you.
+Don’t spend hours scrubbing limescale when the right product can do it for you.
+In hard water areas, mineral deposits build up around taps and shower screens.

 6. Washing up liquid